Table of contents

 exit()

-We provide production-grade templates; cleanly styled, multi-page HTML + CSS files with headers, page numbers, font embedding, and logos.
-Use them as-is or customize them to match your branding and layout needs.
+We provide ready-made templates — multipage HTML and CSS files with headers, page numbers, font embedding, and logos.
+Use them as-is or customize them to match your branding.

-The free plan includes 100 credits per month, which covers dozens of PDF renders depending on document complexity.
-Just sign up(opens in a new tab), grab your API key from the dashboard, and start converting.
+The free plan includes 200 credits per month, which covers dozens of PDF renders depending on document complexity.
+Sign up(opens in a new tab), get your API key from the dashboard, and start converting.

 Conclusion

-WeasyPrint is a strong open-source option for basic HTML-to-PDF needs in Python.
-If you’re generating a few reports a day from static templates, it’ll likely get the job done.
+WeasyPrint is a solid open source option for basic HTML-to-PDF needs in Python.
+If you’re generating a few reports a day from static templates, it gets the job done.

 FAQ